 Inquisitor: I have more light than you'll ever have... and I love!

-Sealed Evil in a Can: The Infernal One, main antagonist for the Eternity Vault raid-we don't know that much about him other than that he's a Rakata Sith and apparently a genius at droid-making (the opening boss of the raid nearly wiped the characters in the Developer Walkthrough).
-Oh yeah, and the Eternity Vault was made by the Rakatan Empire, which begs the question-what kind of person would scare the builders of the Star Forge enough to put him in there?
+Sealed Evil in a Can: The Infernal One, main antagonist for the Eternity Vault raid-we don't know that much about him other than that he's a Rakata Sith and apparently a genius at droid-making (the opening boss of the raid nearly wiped the characters in the developer walkthrough).
+Oh yeah, and the Eternity Vault was made by the Infinite Empire, which begs the question-what kind of person would scare the builders of the Star Forge enough to put him in there?
 And what's more, how did he get control of it?
-And why didn't the Rakatans use their traditional can for criminals?
+And why didn't the Rakata use their traditional can for criminals?